A Critic's Meta-Review: 4/5

-That is all well and good, and tragedy certainly colors one’s perspective when approaching a work of art - it is what makes the worst of Nirvana songs still seem so brilliant - but, nevertheless, as someone who strives to maintain a certain level of objectivity in my reviews (to the degree that objectivity can even be cultivated when one’s task is to offer up thoughts and opinions on something), I shall avoid falling into the conniving quicksand of my base emotions and stay stoic throughout this endeavor.
+That is all well and good, and tragedy certainly colours one’s perspective when approaching a work of art—it is what makes the worst of Nirvana songs still seem so brilliant—but, nevertheless, as someone who strives to maintain a certain level of objectivity in my reviews (to the degree that objectivity can even be cultivated when one’s task is to offer up thoughts and opinions on something), I shall avoid falling into the conniving quicksand of my base emotions and stay stoic throughout this endeavour.

 Okay...here goes nothing, folks:

 I guess I should start by saying that, regardless of whether or not I actually enjoyed the story itself (and don’t worry, we will get to that in just a moment - no need to set aside your teacups for reheating, people), I learned at least two facts from reading it:

 - When cows are playing, that means rain is coming.
 This will serve as a handy indicator of an impending downpour once I move out of D.C. and onto that farm out in Martinsburg, West Virginia that I have been thinking about ever since I took that bike trip up to Harper’s Ferry two weeks ago.